Your response helps us make our online experience better to provide content that is specific to your role.

-All 18 floating houses were prefabricated offsite.
-Once the walls were finished, the roofs were waterproofed with Elevate’s RubberGard EPDM 1.1 mm thick roofing membrane, fully adhered on top of the PIR insulation.
-The houses were then transported to their final location at the Nassauhaven.
+A further testament to their lightness, all eighteen Havenlofts were prefabricated off-site.
+Once the walls, constructed with aluminum and wood frames, were finished, the roofs were waterproofed with Elevate’s RubberGard EPDM 1.1 mm thick roofing membrane, fully adhered on top of rigid PIR insulation panels.
+The houses were then transported to their final location in the Nassauhaven.

-RubberGard EPDM is also extremely durable and resilient and is compatible with photovoltaic and green roofs.
+RubberGard EPDM is also extremely durable and resilient and is compatible with photovoltaic and green roofs, making it an ideal roofing solution for building sustainably.
 It is also an inert material, which means that it does not release pollutants into the rainwater that runs off the roofs.
 This allowed rainwater to be released directly into the Nassauhaven without the need for further treatment.

 This project was nominated for the Dutch “Roof of the Year 2020” awards, in the Flat Roofs category.